JuliaLang/IJulia.jl/docs/src/_changelog.md

 - Fixed the display of `UnionAll` types such as `Pair.body` ([#1203]).
 - Fixed a bug in the PythonCall extension that would break opening comms from the frontend side ([#1206]).
+- The PythonCall extension accidentally forced some test dependencies to be installed outside of the tests, now they have been fully moved into the test suite ([#1209]).

 ### Changed
 - Replaced JSON.jl with a vendored copy of